lopsae/gick/languageReminder.md

 in helpdocs always use filename

-in helpdocs, the "script" is always refered as "the script", not as "the program".
-E.g, "The script will exit with zero."
+in helpdocs, the "script" is always refered as "the program" E.g, "The program will exit with zero."
-TODO script too specific, could be considered that program is more general and includes "scripts", and also this stuff may become a program (and right now it is a program) and then it stops being a script... change to program?

 When accepting standart input:
-The script can also receive through standard input a list of files [to stage], one path per line.
+The program can also receive through standard input a list of files [to stage], one path per line.

 TODO should use filepath or filename? sounds weird in `gick` helpdoc seems like filename would be more familiar...